Bashar-Amer/odin-landing-page/README.md

 # landing-page

-## A practice for making a landing webpage using HTML and CSS.
+## Odin bootcamp project as practice for making a landing webpage using HTML and CSS.

 ## The webpage is a Spider-man Marvel superhero fan page and contains a content about Spider-man.